telerik/document-processing-docs/knowledge-base/populate-table-data-mail-merge.md

 ---
-title: Populate a Table with Data using Mail Merge Functionality
+title: Populate a Table with Data using Nested Mail Merge Functionality
-description: Learn how to populate a table with data using the Mail Merge functionality.
+description: Learn how to populate a table with data using the Nested Mail Merge functionality.
 type: how-to
-page_title: Populate a Table with Data using Mail Merge Functionality
+page_title: Populate a Table with Data using Nested Mail Merge Functionality
 slug: populate-table-data-mail-merge
-tags: mail, merge, mailmerge, word, table, data
+tags: mail, merge, mailmerge, word, table, data, nested
 res_type: kb
 ---